Cairngorm Plateau disaster: Weather conditions

 Their height, distances and severe and changeable weather make the Cairngorms the most challenging range for climbers in the United Kingdom.
-Snow can fall at any time during the year, and snow patches persist all summer.
+Snow can fall at any time during the year, and snow patches can persist all summer.
 For snow and ice climbing, the area is the most dependable in Britain.

 The plateau area has a subarctic climate and supports only sparse tundra vegetation.
 The shattered terrain is more like the high ground in the arctic regions of Canada or Norway than the European Alps or North American Rocky Mountains.
-The weather often deteriorates rapidly with elevation, so even when there are moderate conditions 150 metres below the plateau, the top can be stormy or misty and there can be icy or powdery snow.
+The weather often deteriorates rapidly with elevation so, even when there are moderate conditions 150 metres below the plateau, the top can be stormy or misty and there can be icy or powdery snow.
 Even when no snow is falling, the wind can whip up snow on the ground to produce whiteout conditions for a few metres above the surface, and snowdrifts can build up rapidly in sheltered places.
 Gravel can be blown through the air, and walking can be impossible.
 Scottish mountaineer Adam Watson explained how gale conditions can be extremely challenging on the plateau and make it difficult, if not impossible, to walk, see beyond a few feet, breathe and communicate with other party members.
-On 20 March 1986, a wind speed of 150.3 kn (150.3 kn) was measured at Cairngorm summit weather station, which in 1971 was the highest wind speed recorded on land in the UK.
+On 20 March 1986, a wind speed of 150.3 kn (150.3 kn) was measured at Cairngorm summit weather station.